Alexlialios/Updated-Portfolio-2/README.md

 # Updated-Portfolio-2
-an update to my portfolio
+an update to my portfolio meant to reflect improved skill in web design